Friendshoring instead of globalization? Why political allies are becoming more important than cheap production ### AI and blockchain in logistics: Will these technologies save our supply security? ###

 Why are supply chains so much more complex today than they used to be?

-What key challenges arise from this?
+What are the key challenges that arise from this?

 🔄📈 B2B trading platforms support – strategic planning and support for exports and the global economy with Xpert.Digital 💡